 Statistics

-To evaluate the effect of social protests on ED service utilization we used Bayesian structural time series (BSTS) models {Scott, 2014 #7} implemented using the CausalImpact R package {Brodersen, 2015 #6}.
+To evaluate the effect of social protests on ED service utilization, we used Bayesian structural time series (BSTS) models {Scott, 2014 #7} implemented using the CausalImpact R package {Brodersen, 2015 #6}.
 This approach compares the observed trend of consultations and hospitalizations after the event, with an estimated average trend under an hypothetical scenario in which social protests did not occur (i.e., the counterfactual) {Pinilla, 2018 #4}.
 The estimated effect is then the difference between the counterfactual and the observed number of consultations and hospitalizations after the social protest of October 18, 2019.

-This method allows flexibility in the inference of counterfactuals, temporal evolution, and incremental attributable impact, being its estimations achieved by incorporating features such as level, trends, seasonality and regression that capture the dynamics of the time series {Harvey, 2007 #1}.
-The point effect of social protest and its 95% credible interval was generated as the difference between the estimated forecasts and the observed trend across the each iteration {Fragoso, 2018 #2}{Scott, 2014 #7}{Kruschke, 2018 #10}.
-Further details about modeling approach and statistics are described in the supplemental material.
+This method allows flexibility in the inference of counterfactuals, temporal evolution, and incremental attributable impact.
+Its estimations are achieved by incorporating features such as level, trends, seasonality and regression to capture the time series dynamics {Harvey, 2007 #1}.
+The point effect of social protest and its 95% credible interval was generated as the difference between the estimated forecasts and the observed trend across each iteration {Fragoso, 2018 #2}{Scott, 2014 #7}{Kruschke, 2018 #10}.
+Further details about the modeling approach and statistics are described in the supplemental material.

-A sensitivity analysis was also performed by using historical controls (ie: we used the same outcomes, for the same period of the year, but in years without the expousure (2015-2018); see supplemental material.
+We performed a sensitivity analysis by using historical controls (i.e.: we used the same outcomes, for the same period of the year, but in years without the exposure (2015-2018); see supplemental material.

 All analyses and graphics were completed using R v 4.0.2.